pbrinkmeier/kit-lecture-notes/betriebssysteme/10-paging.md

 - Page allocation (finding a free page frame in the page table)
 - Page replacement (some pages are replaceable, e.g. heap segments that can be swapped to a **pagefile** or **swap area**)
-- Context switches (OS sets the MMU&rsquo;s base register (e.g. `%CR3` on x86) to point to the page hierarchy of the another process&rsquo; address space
+- Context switches (OS sets the MMUs base register (e.g. `%CR3` on x86) to point to the page hierarchy of the another process’ address space

 ### Page size trade-offs

 Paging eliminates external fragmentation due to its fixed size blocks.
 However, **internal fragmentation** becomes a problem:
-If a the memory allocated by a process is not exact multiple of the page size (which is mostly isn&rsquo;t), some of the allocated memory is not used.
+If the memory allocated by a process is not exact multiple of the page size (which is mostly isn’t), some of the allocated memory is not used.

 ![Internal fragmentation visualized](img/10-internal-fragmentation.png)